Wha's like us?: A nation of dreams and ideas

 Why did the works of Walter Scott and Robert Burns delight readers round the globe?
 Why is our traditional clothing, food and drink so widely known?

-The exhibition is part of Homecoming Scotland 2014, an initiative led by the Scottish Government to celebrate and showcase the best of Scotland in the year that Scotland welcomes the world.
+The exhibition was part of Homecoming Scotland 2014, an initiative led by the Scottish Government to celebrate and showcase the best of Scotland in the year that Scotland welcomes the world.